 Yes, you can transfer into NOW: Pensions – although you will need to check the Scheme can accept the transfer, as not all pension savings can be transferred in.
 The Scheme Trustee will need to approve your transfer.

 Transferring your other pensions into the Scheme could make managing your pension easier and save on charges.

-To find out more, please email us at firstname.lastname@example.org.
-To help us help you faster please quote your full name, address and National Insurance number in the email.
+To find out more, use our member contact form, or email email@example.com..
+To help us help you faster, please quote your full name and address, plus your NOW: Pensions contract ID and National Insurance number in the email.

 You can also call our member support team on 0330 100 3334 from 9am to 5pm, Monday to Friday.
-When you call please give your full name, address and National Insurance number.
+When you contact us, please quote your full name and address, plus your NOW: Pensions contract ID and National Insurance number.
 We might record your call to help us improve our service to you.

 Transferring your pension savings is a big decision that you need to think about carefully.
 It may be worth getting help from a regulated independent financial adviser.

 The Money Advice Service (part of the government’s Money and Pensions Service) has information about choosing an independent financial adviser and a directory of independent financial advisers that specialise in retirement.
 Visit moneyadviceservice.org.uk or call 0800 138 7777.
 You’ll find the directory at directory.moneyadviceservice.org.uk.